-The plastic, folding options feel a little flimsy, especially when the alternatives are so darn robust.
-You could probably drive a vehicle over the folded Nulaxy (We didn't.
-Yes, we're guessing.
-But we're darn confident.
-Should we do it?
-Dare us…) but it seems that the wrong sort of table drop could damage both the UGreen or the Lamicall Portable (again, conjecture; we aren't prone to intentionally testing to failure.
-But we also aren't at all unfamiliar with equipment failure).
+The plastic, folding options feel a little flimsy, especially when the alternatives are so darn robust, but it seems that the wrong sort of table drop could damage both the UGreen or the Lamicall Portable.
+Though we aren't prone to intentionally testing to failure, we also aren't unfamiliar with equipment failure.

 We've conducted an in-depth comparison of the best portable phone prop options on the market.
 We purchased and used each one and had a team of testers consult on our findings.
 We bring engineer-level attention to detail to all product comparisons.
 There isn't anything much simpler than a cell phone stand, but it matters.